kftwotwo/to_do-rails/README.md

 # To do Rails

- This is a to do task application, 2/7/2017
+ This is a to do task application, 2/6/2017

  By [Kevin Finley](http://www.kfinley.com), Jim Padilla

 ## Description

-{content}
+This application you can add/edit/delete lists and in those lists you can add task and have all the curd functionality.

 ## Setup/Installation Requirements